How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Is Peperomia Angulata toxic to pets?

-Peperomia angulata like other Peperomia Plants is non-toxic to humans and pets as indicated on leafandpaw.com.
-These plants are among the pet-friendly plants that are safe to grow in a home where there are children and pets.
+No. Peperomia angulata like other Peperomia Plants is non-toxic to humans and pets as indicated on leafandpaw.com.

-Beetle Peperomia (Peperomia angulata) thrives in medium to bright indirect light, average warmth of 15-260C, humidity of 60-70% and moderately moist, fertile, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+To care for Peperomia angulata indoors, give it medium to bright indirect light, average warmth of 15-260C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Beetle Peperomia, Peperomia angulata, Peperomia quadrangularis